Grilled Salmon with Garlic Lime Butter (VIDEO)

 - Saucepan and silicone brush to apply butter

-1. In a small saucepan, melt butter and add smashed garlic, salt and black pepper.
-Simmer until fragrant then add dill and lime juice and remove from heat.
-Transfer half the sauce to a bowl and set aside remaining sauce in saucepan to brush the finished salmon.
+1. In a saucepan, melt butter and add smashed garlic, salt, and black pepper.
+Simmer 1 minute until fragrant then add chopped dill and lime juice and immediately remove from heat.

 How to Grill Salmon:

 2. Preheat grill to medium/high (350˚F-400˚F) and oil the grates.
-Place salmon onto grill, skin-side-down.
+Place salmon onto grill, skin-side-up.
 Cover and grill over medium/high for 3 minutes.

-4. Transfer to a platter and drizzle with sauce reserved in the saucepan (if butter has hardened, heat just until melted).
-Garnish with fresh dill and serve with lime wedges.
+4. Transfer to a platter and drizzle with 1/3 sauce reserved in the saucepan (if the butter sauce hardens, heat on the stove just until melted).
+Garnish with fresh dill and serve with lime wedges to squeeze over the top.

 Salmon Grilling Tips: